2021 CAMPING POLICIES/GUIDELINES/DO’S AND DON’TS/RV INFO

 Non-potable (non-drinkable) water, portable restrooms and garbage cans will be provided.

 Showers are available in the restroom building within the festival grounds.
-PLEASE NOTE that these showers must be utilized before 11 am on Saturday and Sunday, as the festival grounds open to the public at noon each day.
+PLEASE NOTE that these showers must be utilized before 6 pm on Friday and 11 am on Saturday and Sunday, as the festival grounds open to the public at noon each day.

 Outside food, beverages and alcohol are permitted in the camping area.
 However, no outside food, beverages, alcohol, coolers or backpacks are permitted on festival grounds.